Is it a No-Brainer?

 We live in a hectic, pressured world and are pulled from one task to another.
-Regardless of whether we’re relaxing, working, studying, or simply enjoying peace and quiet, we are interrupted, all the time.
+We are constantly interrupted, whether we’re relaxing, working, studying, or simply enjoying peace and quiet.

-Our thoughts stay incomplete and many of our tasks are diverted before we can finish them.
+Our thoughts still need to be completed, and many of our tasks are diverted before we can finish them.
 There’s always a backlog of something to do.
-There is a way to unify our thinking, but it’s not intuitive and it goes against the grain for many people.
+There is a way to unify our thinking, but it could be more intuitive and go against the grain for many people.

-To say, “Quieten our minds” is very nearly to say, “stop existing” for many people, as they confuse their thoughts and thought processes with the essence of who they are.
-Are we really the tumult of mostly incomplete thoughts that we live with during our day-to-day lives?
+To say, “Quieten our minds” is very nearly to say “stop existing” for many people, as they confuse their thoughts and thought processes with the essence of who they are.
+Are we the tumult of mostly incomplete thoughts that we live with daily?

 Not at all.
-Ideally, we should define our thoughts, not the other way ‘round!
-So many of our thoughts arise from the necessity to plan, to act, to do.
+Ideally, we should define our thoughts, not the other way around!
+So many of our thoughts arise from the necessity to plan, act, and do.
 The essence of us lies deeper under that busy, busy cacophony of voices that tumble around in our heads.

-However, the only way to gain access to that deeper core is to take a little time and allow our minds to still, even if it means gently silencing our running mental commentary.
+However, the only way to access that deeper core is to take a little time and allow our minds to still, even if it means gently silencing our running mental commentary.

 When we are quiet in our minds, when our thoughts stop, we don’t cease to exist.
 This type of pause allows the inner aspects of our minds to organize, arrange and rebuild our mental capacity, to sharpen the knife of the mind that so much use has dulled.
 Another benefit of a quietened mind is how well it prepares us to meditate.